Tamamizu Station: Lines

-Tamamizu Station is served by the Nara Line.
+Tamamizu Station is served by the Nara Line and is located at 7.4 km from the terminus of the line at Kizu and 14.4 kilometers from Nara.

 Layout

-The station consists of two side platforms serving one track each.
+The station consists of two side platforms connected by an elevated station building.
+The station is staffed.
 A POS terminal is installed at the station.
 IC card tickets can be used at this station.

 Platforms

 History

+Tamamizu Station was opened on 25 January 1896 as a station on the Nara Railway, when the line was extended from Momoyama Station.
+The Nara Railway merged with the Kansai Railway in 1905 and was nationalized in 1907.With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 Station numbering was introduced in March 2018 with Tamamizu being assigned station number JR-D16.

 Passenger statistics

 According to the Kyoto Prefecture statistics and Ide Town statistics, the average number of passengers per day is as follows.